top of page

 Winter Encounters with the Timid Ruby-Crowned Kinglet

 For any amateur photographer or backyard birder, it seems like a pretty daunting task.
-The speed at which the timid Ruby-Crowned Kinglets fly in, grab a bite to eat and then disappear into the brush is absolutely astounding.
-For weeks I struggled to snap a few photos that were even remotely shareable to the general public!
-I am of the opinion that these Ruby-Crowned Kinglets are actually just teasing me and other photographers.
+The speed at which the timid Ruby-Crowned Kinglets are able to fly in, grab a bite to eat, and then disappear into the brush is absolutely astounding.
+For weeks (maybe more) we struggled to snap a few photos that were even remotely shareable to the general public!
+I am of the opinion that these Ruby-Crowned Kinglets are actually just teasing me and other photographers on purpose.
+It seems they know exactly what they are doing - and they're just too fast to capture on film.
+(Digital film, that is!)

 A tiny Ruby-crowned Kinglet perches in some dead foliage in the Winter